veeruamma/Face-Biometrics/README.md

 5. Pension and Visa Verification (Especially to make sure the person is alive)

 ## MTCNN : Multi Task Cascaded CNN

+## VGGFace : Pretrained model
-It performs multiple tasks such as
+It is used to extract facial features and trained over 3.3 M images of 9000 famous celebrities It performs multiple tasks such as
 1. Face classification
 2. BoudingBox regression